gearpump/gearpump/docs/dev-custom-serializer.md

 When you have determined that you want to define a custom serializer, you can do this in two ways.

+Please note that Gearpump shaded the original Kryo dependency.
+The package name ```com.esotericsoftware``` was relocated to ```io.gearpump.esotericsoftware```.
+So in the following customization, you should import corresponding shaded classes, the example code will show that part.

 ##### System Level Serializer

 If the serializer is widely used, you can define a global serializer which is avaiable to all applications(or worker or master) in the system.